navincograph179/React-Redux-revision/README.md

-**Reducer:** A pure function that takes the current state and an action as arguments and returns a new state.
+<div style = "color: red">**Reducer:**</div> A pure function that takes the current state and an action as arguments and returns a new state.
 It defines how the state should change in response to actions.

 ```
 const reducer = (state = initialState, action) => {